websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/configuring-containers.md

-# Configuring DXP Containers
+# Configuring Containers

-Everything that is configurable in a DXP installation is configurable in a DXP Docker container.
+Everything that is configurable in a Liferay installation is configurable in a Liferay Docker container.

 Here are the most common things to configure: